 Common complaints:

-❌ Can cause skin irritation for sensitive users
+- Can cause skin irritation in sensitive users

 What works well: